-There are six committees: Audit, Human Capital and Compensation, Corporate Responsibility and Compliance, Executive, Finance, The Board, and Governance. after considering the recommendation of the Governance Committee, appoints the members and Chairperson of each committee.
-The and Compensation and Governance Audit, Human Capital Committees shall consist of only independent Directors.
+There are six standing committees: Audit, Human Capital and Compensation, Corporate Responsibility and Compliance, Executive, Finance, and Governance.
+The Board, after considering the recommendation of the Governance Committee, appoints the members and Chairperson of each committee.
+The Audit, Human Capital and Compensation and Governance Committees shall consist of only independent Directors.
 Each committee shall determine its schedule for meetings.